AdobeDocs/indesign-api-docs/README.md

     }
 }
 ```
-In absence of any font directory being mentioned, the working directory will be added as the font directory.
+If no font directory is mentioned, the working directory will be added as the font directory.
 ### Optimizations
-There are certain optimizations which a user can employ to make the APIs more performant.
+There are certain optimizations that a user can employ to make the APIs more performant.

-1. If the font directories are to be added, don’t use the directories with InDesign documents, as opening of these files will create additional lock files and will in turn trigger recalculation of the font resources.
+1. If the font directories are to be added, don’t use them with InDesign documents, as opening these files will create additional lock files and, in turn, trigger recalculation of the font resources.
 As a best practice, try to keep the fonts in "Document Fonts" or in an isolated directory.
-If all the hierarchy of the downloaded fonts have been properly mentioned as lying in "Document Fonts" folder parallel to individual documents then following can be used to bring in a level of optimization.
-This will avoid addition of any font directory and might thus result in performance benefits.
+If the hierarchy of the downloaded fonts has been properly mentioned as lying in the "Document Fonts" folder parallel to individual documents, then the following can be used to bring in a level of optimization.
+This will avoid the addition of any font directory and might result in performance benefits.
 ```json
 {
     "params": {